 Having completed the entire route from Glasgow to Mallaig I can confirm it’s jaw-dropping – especially the section at Glenfinnan – and it totally lives up to its title of being one of the most scenic rail journeys in the world.

-Because it starts in Glasgow it’s easy to take this journey but be warned that also means it gets quite busy in peak tourists season so you might not necessarily have the most relaxing of times, but I travelled the length of it in October which was very quiet and I had the carriage to myself in some sections.
+Because it starts in Glasgow it’s easy to take this journey but be warned that also means it gets quite busy in peak tourist season so you might not necessarily have the most relaxing of times, but I travelled the length of it in October which was very quiet and I had the carriage to myself in some sections.

 If you’ve not heard of the Jacobite Express and Glenfinnan it’s the bit in the Harry Potter movie where the Hogwarts Express goes over an enormous multi-arched viaduct.